webability-go/xcore/README.md

 Version Changes Control
 =======================

-V0.0.3 - 2018-??-??
+V0.0.3 - 2019-01-02
 -----------------------
 - Added XCache.Flush function
 - Function XCache.Del implemented
-- Function XCache.Clean implemented for expiration
+- Function XCache.Clean implemented for expiration, and free some space
 - Function XCache.Verify created
 - Function XCache.SetValidator added, to check cache validity agains a validator function
 - Files flags and code removed from XCache.
 If the cache is a file, the user should controls the files with its own Validator function (original funcions put in examples as a file validator).
 This lets a lots of flexibility to validate against any source of data (files, database, complex calculations, external streams, etc)
+- XCache is ready for candidate release

 V0.0.2 - 2018-12-17
 -----------------------